 When the astronomer at the observatory or the man at Mission Control declares the approaching asteroid to be “the size of Texas” — which seems to be the go to size comparison in certain asteroid impact disaster movies — what does that size actually mean?
 Does the asteroid have a width, length, mean geometric diameter or flat face the size of Texas, or do we wrap Texas around the asteroid?

-The asteroid that supposedly led to the demise of the non-avian dinosaurs 66 million years ago may have been the size of Hollywood (measured from Studio City to East Hollywood), or about 10km (6 miles).
-Most comets, but certainly not all of them, may be smaller than around 16 km (10 miles).
+The asteroid that it is thought led to the demise of the non-avian dinosaurs 66 million years ago may have been the size of Hollywood (measured from Studio City to East Hollywood), or about 10km (6 miles).
+Most comets may be smaller than around 16 km (10 miles).

 And secondly, I want to say…

-In many of these movies, the term ‘meteor’ is misused, and unfortunately its misuse begets misuse — a meteor is what moviegoers now expect the incoming antagonist to be called, so moviemakers continue to call it that every step of the trajectory.
+In many of these movies, the term ‘meteor’ is misused and its misuse begets misuse.
+A meteor is what moviegoers now expect the incoming antagonist to be called, so moviemakers continue to call it that every step of the trajectory.

 But there is only a meteor when the object is in the meteor phase.
 A meteor is the bright phenomenon that we see in the sky due to something striking and burning up in the atmosphere.
 The meteor is the heat, light and ionisation associated with that.

-There is no atmosphere in space — and where there’s no atmosphere, there can be no meteor.
-You can read more about this in my post Meteoroids, Meteors and Meteorites.
+There is no atmosphere in space — and where there’s no atmosphere, there’s no meteor.
+You can read more about that in Meteoroids, Meteors and Meteorites.

 It’s a multiple choice

-Take a deep breath because the disaster mitigation attempts you are about to encounter cover everything from nuclear warheads on surface-to air-missiles, on space-based missiles, on sub-sea missiles, in trenches and volcanoes on Earth, in deep core drilling on the asteroid, to kinetic impactors, gravity tractors, zero-gravity levitation devices, carbon-fibre mesh trawlers, magnetic rail guns, triangulated laser guns, plasma canon drones, Mylar light sails, self-sealing nanomaterials, repulsive energy-field devices, spread focus laser generators, super-heated surfaces, reflective paint, EM drives, weaponised asteroids, stealth asteroids, super weapons, hijacked space probes, clandestine trajectory alterations, theoretical energy sources, homemade rockets, homemade chemical concoctions, doomsday machines, the Braeberg effect, the fifth element, underground bunkers, building arks, joining cults, mass evacuation, planetary evacuation, making the Earth intangible, cloaking it in a carbon-fibre shield, pushing it out of the way with the rocket effect, jolting it out of the way with an induced tectonic shift, or shifting it back to safety by igniting the world’s largest natural gas reserve — and when all that fails, digging yourself into a hole in the ground or just standing on a beach and waiting for the impact to happen.
-And there’s always a fated reporter on the trail.
+Take a deep breath because the disaster mitigation attempts you are about to encounter cover everything from nuclear warheads on surface-to air-missiles, space-based missiles, sub-sea missiles, thrown into trenches, dropped into volcanoes and drilled into the asteroid, to kinetic impactors, gravity tractors, zero-gravity levitation devices, carbon-fibre mesh trawlers, magnetic rail guns, triangulated laser guns, plasma canon drones, Mylar light sails, self-sealing nanomaterials, repulsive energy-field devices, spread focus laser generators, super-heated surfaces, reflective paint, EM drives, EM pulse machines, weaponised asteroids, stealth asteroids, super weapons, hijacked space probes, clandestine trajectory alterations, theoretical energy sources, homemade rockets, chemical concoctions, doomsday machines, mini black holes, the Brayburg effect, the fifth element, underground bunkers, building arks, joining cults, mass evacuation, planetary evacuation, making the Earth intangible, cloaking it in a carbon-fibre shield, pushing it out of the way with the rocket effect, jolting it out of the way with an induced tectonic shift, shifting it back by igniting the world’s largest natural gas reserve — and when all that fails, digging yourself into a hole in the ground or standing on a beach and waiting for the impact to happen.
+And there’s always an ill-fated reporter on the trail.

-The following links may be to any of Amazon, Netflix, IMDb, iTunes, YouTube, a film archive, or the film company website.
-If you don’t subscribe to Prime Video, they sometimes offer a trial.
+The following list of titles was last updated on 17 May 2022.
+Links may be to any of Amazon, IMDb, iTunes, Netflix, YouTube, a film archive, or the film company website.

 Lights, camera and asteroid!